pairhub/pairhub/README.md

 - [X] Add Bootstrap 4 (via reactstrap)
 - [X] Basic styling + landing page
 - [ ] Deploy to Digital Ocean + mLab
+- [ ] Add MIT license
 - [ ] Matchmaking features
+... and much more 🤓.
+Pop in to [our Gitter channel](https://gitter.im/pairhub/Lobby) to share ideas and join the development!